 St. John's University, awarded Mrs. Luce an honorary Doctor of Fine Arts degree in 1964.
 Mrs. Luce's will designated St. John's among the beneficiaries of the Clare Boothe Luce Fund.

-The fellowship program supports women who pursue the Ph.D. degree with a major in biology at St. John's.
+The CBL Graduate Fellowship program supports women who pursue the Ph.D. degree with a major in biology, or the M.S. degree with a major in chemistry, biology or toxicology at St. John's.
 The objective of this program is to encourage women to enter, study, graduate and prepare for careers in teaching and research in the sciences and the technological fields, in which they are historically underrepresented.

 In following the guidelines of the Clare Boothe Luce Scholarship, students who plan a career in the field of medicine or pharmaceutical sciences (including dentistry and physician assistant) are ineligible.

-Women who are U.S. citizens, and have declared a major in one of the following fields, may apply: Biology, Chemistry, Physics, Physical Science, Computer Science, Mathematics or Toxicology.
+Women who are U.S. citizens or US permanent residents, and have declared a major in one of the following fields, may apply: Biology, Chemistry, Physics, Physical Science, Computer Science, Mathematics or Toxicology.

 The Clare Boothe Luce (CBL) program recently celebrated 25 years of providing grants that support women in science, technology, mathematics, and engineering.

 More InformationSt.
 John’s UniversityThe Women in Science Program